benjamineeckh/kul-typst-template/tests/test1/example-thesis.typ

     "Some supervisor",
   ),

-  // Customize with your own faculty and degree
+  // Customize with your own faculty and degree (should be in dutch if you are doing the dutch master)
   degree: (
     elective: "Software engineering",
-    master: "Computer science",
+    master: "Computerwetenschappen",
     color: (0, 0, 1, 0)
   ),

   // Change to "nl" for the Dutch template
   language: "en",
+  english-master: false,
   font-size: 11pt,

-  // set to true to remove extra title-page and have normal margins electronic-version:true,
+  // set to true to remove extra title-page and have non-changing margins electronic-version:true,

   // Hayagriva bibliography is the default one, if you want to use a